Intevation/intelmq-certbund-contact/README.md

 Therefore they have columns for `import_source` and `import_time` in order to later decide which information to use.
-And there are no fields for additional information as those informatiom may potentially get lost or be incorrect if the contents of the database changes during an update or re-import.
+And there are no fields for additional information as those information may potentially get lost or be incorrect if the contents of the database changes during an update or re-import.